 2019 marked the end of what’s been a spectacular, tragic, exciting and controversial two decades in the region.

-We are excited to reveal story number 15 in our countdown – The Ravens win Super Bowl XLVII in 2012.
+We are excited to reveal number 20 and 19 in our countdown.
 Check back every weekday through February 13th as we reveal where each story ranks.

 WATCH AND READ MORE AT NBCSPORTSWASHINGTON.COM/THEBIGTWENTY